-Picture of modelled work from clay
+Picture of modeled work from

-The works, figures 3.1 and 3.2 was about an incomplete pregnant woman.
+The work was about an incomplete pregnant woman.
 This was preceded by numerous sketches starting from realism to the final incomplete figure.

-In making the figures 3.1 and 3.2, clay was prepared and modeled in line with the sketch made using the hands and the modeling tools.
+In making the figures 3.1 and 3.2 clay was prepared and modeled in line with the sketch made using the hands and the modeling tools.
 The work was allowed to dry in a leather hard state and scooped carefully.
 It was left to dry on freely and remain in that state without firing.